 After receiving a diagnosis of a chronic illness such as fibromyalgia, a person may feel some conflicting emotions.
-Because the process of getting a diagnosis is often so long, you may actually have a sense of relief at finally knowing what is wrong.
-At the same time, you may also be wondering what the next step in learning to cope with your illness is.
+Because it's time-consuming to get a diagnosis, it gives a sense of relief to finally know what is wrong.
+At the same time, you may wonder what the next step in learning to cope with your illness is.
 Here is something you should know.

 Chronic health conditions, especially ones like fibromyalgia and chronic fatigue syndrome, still seem to have an air of mystery in the medical community.
 Researchers don’t know why they occur, and there is no medicinal cure.
 However, there have been some success stories involving upper cervical chiropractic care, a niche practice in the chiropractic community.